PYSA Code of Conduct

 Involvement in youth sport provides an enormous benefit to young athletes.
 The Protecting Young Victims from Sexual Abuse Act of 2017 (Safe Sport Act) aims to preserve those benefits by addressing the risk of child sexual abuse inherent in youth sport.
 The Safe Sport Act is intended to prevent sexual abuse in youth sport, primarily through prevention training, prevention policies, and mandatory reporting.
 In accordance with the Safe Sport Act, all adults involved with youth sports are required to report suspicions of abuse to the appropriate law enforcement agencies.
 Soccer Rhode Island requires any coach, assistant coach, or team manager to complete an on-line prevention training course prior to being listed on a state certified roster.

 The success of our recreational and competitive programs, as well as the Portsmouth Investigation Soccer Tournament, is completely dependent on parents who volunteer to coach and/or help administer these programs.
-We are always looking for volunteers and encourage you to click on the links below to find out how you can help support your child's soccer program.
+We are always looking for volunteers and encourage you to join our monthly Board meetings to learn more.